 Would Have been Kind of Awful Except for the Great Cast.

-Clichés, tired plot elements, and an unbelievable coincidences would normally doom a Hallmark movie.
-But this one is saved by the cast, some well fleshed out characters and a few unusual additions.
+Clichés, tired plot elements, and unbelievable coincidences would normally doom a Hallmark movie.
+But this one is saved by the cast, some well fleshed out characters, and a few unusual additions.

 December 23, 2018